itaymatza/File-Backup-System/README.md

 Cryptography
 ------------
 Install using pip:

 pip install cryptography

-#If you are using pycharm, you can add the module in the follwing way:
+Note: If you are using pycharm, you can add the module in the follwing way -

 In the project - Settings -> Project -> python Interpreter -> Add (The plus sign) -> cryptography -> Install Package -> OK.

 SSL Certificates
 ----------------
-#Note: In this redme doc, we are referring to Windows environment.
+Note: In this redme doc, we are referring to Windows environment.

-#Note: Normally you’d use a server certificate from a Certificate Authority such as Let’s Encrypt, and would setup your own Certificate Authority so you can sign and revoke client certificates.
+Normally you’d use a server certificate from a Certificate Authority such as Let’s Encrypt, and would setup your own Certificate Authority so you can sign and revoke client certificates.

 For this example, we’ll create Self-signed server and client certificates -